ibm-cloud-docs/satellite/host-reqs.md

       ```
       {: pre}

-For more information about how to enable the {{site.data.keyword.redhat_notm}} packages inhosts that you add from other cloud providers, see [Cloud infrastructure providers](/docs/satellite?topic=satellite-infrastructure-plan#create-options-cloud).
+For more information about how to enable the {{site.data.keyword.redhat_notm}} packages in hosts that you add from other cloud providers, see [Cloud infrastructure providers](/docs/satellite?topic=satellite-infrastructure-plan#create-options-cloud).
 {: tip}

 <br />